torisrobloxmarket-lang/Siounsniojsipjns/README.md

     if not animator then return end

     animator.AnimationPlayed:Connect(function(track)
-        if not (RyuConfig.AutoBFYuji or RyuConfig.AutoBFMahito or RyuConfig.AutoBFChain) then return end local animId = track.Animation.AnimationId
+        local animId = track.Animation and track.Animation.AnimationId or ""

-        local delayTime = AnimationTriggers[animId]
+        -- Side Dash Assist Hook[cite: 1]
-        if not delayTime and StraightAnimations[animId] then delayTime = 0.19 end
+        if animId:match("75203303352791") then
+            -- Optional side dash logic hook

-        if delayTime then
+        elseif animId:match("117223862448096") then
-            task.delay(delayTime, function()
-                if humanoid.Health > 0 then
-                    triggerBlackFlash()
+            -- Optional side dash logic hook
         end

-            end)
+        if not (RyuConfig.AutoBFYuji or RyuConfig.AutoBFMahito or RyuConfig.AutoBFChain) then return end local idMatch = string.match(animId, "%d+")

+        if idMatch and Logic.TargetAnimations[idMatch] then
+            if (tick() - Logic.LastFiredTick) <= Logic.TIME_WINDOW then
+                Logic.LastFiredTick = 0
+                local target = getClosestTarget(RyuConfig.DashDistance)
+                if target and RyuConfig.AutoBFChain then
+                    -- handled below
+                else
+                    task.delay(RyuConfig.FireDelay, triggerBlackFlash)
+                end
+            end
         end
     end)
 end